pkp/pkp-docs/orcid/en/using-plugin.md

 ![Click on Create or Connect your ORCID iD button in existing profile.](./assets/ORCID_connect_profile.gif)

+Please note that if an author has connected their ORCID record to their OJS/OPS account, future articles and preprints they submit will be automatically connected to ORCID, providing they login to the site using their existing author account.
+However, if an author is a contributor (or co-author) on a submission, their OJS/OPS user account will not be linked to the submission and they will need to be prompted to connect the submission to their ORCID record.

 ### Editors can invite contributors to connect their ORCID iDs to the publication

 To invite co-authors/contributors to connect their ORCID iDs, check the checkbox "Send email to request ORCID authorization from contributor" from the Contributor’s Edit screen.
 For details, see this [video walkthrough of contributor invitation](https://vimeo.com/374416189).